madcerto/intelquackcore.github.io/portfolio.md

 feature_image: images/field.jpg
 ---

 **Sam Gregg** is a current Film Student, as well as a freelance photographer, video editor, and photojournalist.
-If you have any questions about my work, or would like to work together, please reach out to me via email: **sam@quackcore.com**
+If you have any questions about my work, or would like to work together, please reach out to me via email: **sam@quackcore.com**.
+Prints of all my work are available for purchase [here](https://quackcore.darkroom.com/).

 {% include image_caption.html imageurl="/images/building.jpg" title="Building in the works" caption="Urban Construction" %}